yudhastyawan/QuakeSee/README.md

 5. Run command `conda activate quakesee`
 6. [Download](https://github.com/yudhastyawan/QuakeSee/archive/refs/heads/main.zip)/Clone this repository to your computer drive
 7. If in a Zip file, extract the contents in one folder
-8. Locate Anaconda prompt/Terminal to the extracted folder by command `cd "locate/to/folder"` (For going to a different drive, put the drive name in CMD e.g. `F:` in Windows)
+8. Locate Anaconda prompt/Terminal to the extracted folder by command `cd "locate/to/folder"` (In Windows, for going to a different drive, run the drive name as a command in CMD e.g. `F:` or run `cd /d "F:/locate/to/folder"`)
 9. Run command `pip install -r requirements.txt`
 11. Run command `python quakesee.py`
 12. Enjoy!